Does your ATV not want to stay running? Does it die when idling or shut off when giving it gas?

 Sometimes it’s the aftermarket parts you put on that can cause an ATV not to keep running.

-I’ve seen guys put tuners on their ATVs, and everything seems fine, but weeks later, the tuner goes bad, and the ATV stalls out.
+I’ve seen guys put tuners in, and everything seems fine, but weeks later, the tuner goes bad, and it stalls out.
 Of course, they don’t think it’s the tuner as it’s so new, so they chase many of the wrong things.

 If you have an ATV that’s been modified a lot, check the mods to make sure they’re not causing your issues.
 Also, make sure they’re done correctly and not hurting your ATV in the long run.